 Enrichment Trip - this is not a compulsory trip however participation will enhance the learner's broader appreciation of the subject.
-Students may be asked to contribute towards the cost of this trip.
+Students may be asked to contribute towards the cost of this trip, or be eligible for funding through the Bursary to cover these costs.